roytang/blog/collections/quotes/notes/2023/06/19c955ad22a67fda8f9e722d8a4547b2/index.md

 - type: mastodon
   url: https://indieweb.social/users/roytang/statuses/110469007960687367
 tags:
-- quotes
+- rest
 title: ''
 ---

-> "Almost everything will work again if you unplug it for a few minutes — including you."
+"Almost everything will work again if you unplug it for a few minutes — including you."

 - Anne Lamott